Welthungerhilfe/ChildGrowthMonitor/README.md

 #### Predict weight of a person

-Predicting the weight of a person is the secondary goal to do "traditional" standardized measurements only using a smartphone without further hardware needs.
+Predicting the weight of a person is the secondary goal to do "traditional" standardized measurements only using a smartphone without further hardware.

 #### Classifying SAM, wasting, stunting, overweight